-207. Using Internet Resources in Molecular Biology (2) Increasing the Internet is a source both of data ar
+207. Using Internet Resources in Molecular Biology (2)

 Increasing the Internet is a source both of data and analysis tools in molecular biology.
 A hands-on series of instructional lectures is proposed that uses these resources to work through problems found in many molecular biology research situations.
-Topics include: DNA and protein sequence analysis, genome analysis, constructing and using phylogenetic trees, RNA structure prediction, protein structure, analysis, classification, and prediction.
-Prerequisite: consent of instructor.
+Topics include: DNA and protein sequence analysis, genome analysis, constructing and using phylogenetic trees, RNA structure prediction, protein structure analysis, classification and prediction.
+Prerequisites: consent of instructor.